doug-sauder/cloud-native-telecom-analytics/README.md

-# cloud-native-telecom-analytics
-Cloud-Native Telecom Analytics Platform
+# Cloud-Native Telecom Analytics Platform

+Cloud-native telecom analytics platform built to demonstrate modern DevOps and platform engineering practices.

+See docs/project-charter.md for scope and goals.